jmneto/SplitJson/README.md

 # SplitJson

-SplitJson is a versatile command-line utility designed to split a large JSON file into multiple smaller JSON files.
+SplitJson is a sample command-line utility designed to split a large JSON file into multiple smaller JSON files.
 This tool is particularly useful for handling large datasets that need to be divided for easier processing or distribution.
 The program takes a source JSON file and the number of smaller files you want to split it into as inputs, and efficiently distributes the JSON objects across the specified number of output files.

 # Features:
 - Command-line interface for easy integration with scripts and automation workflows.